qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_render'></a>
 ## qri render

 Execute a template against a dataset

-### Synopsis
+#### Synopsis

 You can use html templates, formatted in the go/html template style, to render visualizations from your dataset.
 These visualizations can be charts, graphs, or just display your dataset in a different format.

 Use the `--output` flag to save the rendered html to a file.